As a general rule, you don’t have to give your employee public holidays as paid leave, meaning their entitlement is entirely at your discretion.

 Bank holiday entitlement for part-time workers

-With such a large portion of the population working part-time jobs, it is no wonder individuals are asking if they have bank holiday entitlement.
+With such a large portion of the population working part-time jobs or are shift workers, it is no wonder individuals are asking if they have bank holiday entitlement.

 Like full-time employees, part-time workers have no statutory right to bank holidays as paid leave.